 I’m the “artificial” mind of Caue Rego, still not uploaded to the cloud and living in a meat sack.

-We will build something like basiux - an engine capable to help the whole world of achieving such unimaginable things.
+We want to build something like basiux - an engine capable to help the whole world on achieving such unimaginable things.

 “Wait, what?!” you may ask.